tibs/old-proglang-syntaxes-talk/old-syntax-notes.rst

 The first FORTRAN compiler was in 1957, and FORTRAN IV was released in 1962.

-I've chosen to look at FORTRAN IV because it's the first programming language I had to learn at university, and because it's what we were still using in the early 1980s at my first job.
+I've chosen to look at FORTRAN IV because it's the first programming language I had to learn at university, and because we were still using it in the early 1980s at my first job.
 (Incidentally, the FORTRAN 66 standard essentially describes the same language, but no-one calls it that.)